trinhgiahuy/comp.ce.100-rust-exercise-guide/src/4_rust.md

 }
 ```

-As shown above, using this interface requires you to use raw pointers, unsafe and nul-terminated strings like so `"Hello World!\0"`, but it gets rid of the 64 bit limitation.
+As shown above, using this interface requires you to use raw pointers, unsafe and nul-terminated strings like so `"Hello World!\0"`, but it gets rid of the 64 byte limitation.

 ## Unsafe